codeteri/US30TRADINGBOT/README.md

-Lately i've taken a liking in trading the DJI index, so I created this open source project in the hopes to analyse the market better.
+Lately i've taken a liking in trading the Dow Jones Index, so I created this open source project in the hopes to analyse the market better.

 run this terminal command to run the code: